Posted February 1, 2017

 The cyber landscape is constantly evolving, and in turn, security products need to evolve with it.
 One of the most common questions cyber security professionals have is how to stop real-time threats with the limited resources at their disposal.
 There is a cost for tools, processes and manpower.
-As CISOs and VPs of Security Operations know, skilled security professionals are hard to come by, and finding those with Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations understand the risks common and severe external threats, used to inform decisions regarding the subject’s response.
-LookingGlass Cyber (n) - Actionable, relevant, and timely information that can help when assessing the security posture of an organization.
-A little more left.
-No no, that’s now too far... operational experience is even harder.
+As CISOs and VPs of Security Operations know, skilled security professionals are hard to come by, and finding those with Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations make inform decisions regarding their response to the threat. operational experience is even harder.

 Yesterday, LookingGlass launched the ScoutShield™ Threat Intelligence Gateway designed to specifically address these problems.